Food Scraps Pickup Program FAQ

 Food scrap bags do not need to be filled to any certain level to be separated from the trash.
 We recommend leaving extra room at the top of your bag to ensure it can be tied closed properly.

-How do I tie the bag?
+How do I tie the food scrap bag?

 Tie the top of the food scrap bag like you would tie a balloon.
 Learn how to tie your food scrap bag by watching this video.
-Tying the bags correctly helps ensure that the bag and its contents make it through the collection and separation process.
+Tying the food scrap bags correctly helps ensure that the bag and its contents make it through the collection and separation process.

 It is difficult for me to tie the food scrap bag.
 Do you have any suggestions to make it easier?